-The Council will endeavour to address any shortfalls in provision of defined open space types and will seek opportunities to enhance existing open spaces where necessary, and improve access to them.
+The Council will endeavour to address any shortfalls in provision of defined open space types and will seek opportunities to enhance the quality of existing open spaces where necessary, and improve access to them.

 Development which results in a deficit of open space provision will not be permitted.